 This article was initially published in KevinMD Online blog, one of the largest medical blogs in the United States.

 ” Five years ago, I met a patient that changed my view on practicing traditional medicine, especially when it comes to rheumatology.
-For years, I was proud to be in a booming field that provided patients with a new therapy every few years.
+For years, I was proud to be in a booming field that provided patients with new therapy every few years.
 As a physician and scientist, I believe that targeted therapy offers tools to treat patients like never before, but I have noticed that results vary over time.

 Daniel was diagnosed with rheumatoid arthritis.
 We started treatment, switching through a few medications for 12 months.
 Despite following all my medical recommendations, he failed to improve by more than 60 to 70 percent.